Young-ook/terraform-aws-fis/examples/eks/README.md

 ### CPU Stress
 AWS FIS allows you to test resiliency of EKS cluster node groups.
 See what happens on your application when your EKS nodes (ec2 instances) has very high CPU utilization.
 This test verifies that the application on the EKS managed node group works properly even with increased CPU utilization.

+#### Define Steady State
+Before we begin a failure experiment, we need to validate the user experience and business operations, system status are working under normal state, in other words, steady state.
+The goal of this experiment is to verify that the system automatically react to increas computing resources when requests increases.

+#### Hypothesis
+The experiment we’ll run is to verify and fine-tune our application reliability when compute nodes becomes busy.

 #### Run Experiment
 Make sure that all your EKS node group instances are running.
 Go to the AWS FIS service page and select `CPUStress` from the list of experiment templates.
 Then use the on-screen `Actions` button to start the experiment.
 In this experiment, AWS FIS increases CPU utilization for half of the ec2 instances with the env=prod tag.
 You can change the target percentage of an experiment in the experiment template.
 To change the number of EKS nodes to which the CPU stress experiment will be applied, edit the filter or tag values in the target selection mode configuration in the template.
 After starting the experiment, you can see the CPU utilization increase on the EC2 service page or the CloudWatch service page.